jimasp/behave-vsc/CONTRIBUTING.md

 - Generally speaking, you should only add files to, not modify, the example project workspaces in your PR.
 - Quickly review your code vs the project's [Development guidelines](#development-guidelines)
 - Is your bug/use case covered by an existing test, or example project feature file?
 If not, is it possible to add one so it doesn't break again?
+- `git add .` and `git commit -m` your changes if required
+- consider if you need to clean up for a valid test run (e.g. check the output of `git clean -fdn`)
 - `npm run lint` and fix any errors or warnings
 - Run automated tests (verify behave results):
   - Close vscode and run `npm run test`